PurpleHattt/tools/README.md

 # applications.py
-Automatic installation of tools I use for hacking
+Automatic of best tools for hacking.